 As trees grow, they can develop weak spots or structural defects, such as:

-• Co-dominant Stems: When a tree has two main trunks or leaders that grow close together, they may create a weak joint.
-Over time, this can lead to the trunks splitting or one becoming too heavy for the other.
+- Co-dominant Stems: When a tree has two main trunks or leaders that grow close together, they may create a weak joint that can split over time.

-• Leaning Trees: A tree that is leaning excessively may struggle to maintain balance and can fall over during high winds or storms.
+- Leaning Trees: A tree that is leaning excessively may struggle to maintain balance and can fall during high winds or storms.

-• Broken or Cracked Limbs: If branches are too large or heavy for the tree’s current structure, they might crack or snap under pressure, risking damage to the tree or surrounding property.
+- Broken or Cracked Limbs: Heavy branches may crack or snap under pressure, risking damage to property.

-Support cables are often installed to help distribute the weight evenly, strengthen weak branches or limbs, and reduce the risk of damage or total collapse.
+Support cables are often installed to help distribute weight evenly, strengthen weak branches, and reduce the risk of collapse.
+Many homeowners rely on experienced professionals specializing in tree services in Wimberley to properly evaluate and correct these issues before they worsen.

 2. Protect Property and People